The term “Contractors” covers both corporate contractors and independent contractors.

 Decred was launched with a Request For Proposal system in order to provide compensation for contributors working on larger or more significant projects.
 A document (RFP) would be produced which described the requirements and scope of a project, along with a clearly defined set of milestones and a reward specified in DCR.
 The RFP would be posted publicly and community members would be given a period of time to submit their proposals.
 After review, a proposal would be selected and awarded the contract.

 The RFPs were stored on GitHub and they can still be viewed.
 The first, RFP-001, was looking for developers to overhaul the Paymetheus application.
-RFP progress and payments were made public via the Decred forum1.
+RFP progress and payments were made public via the now defunct Decred forum.